 It is notable that the 4000D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX420 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Canon SX420 Manual.
+Further information on the features and operation of the 4000D and SX420 can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Canon SX420 Manual.